 An MA-S assignment includes an OUI-36 and small blocks of EUI-48 and EUI-64 values which can be used as MAC Addresses, Bluetooth Device Addresses, Ethernet Addresses or object identifiers.

-Company Identifier (CID)
+Company ID (CID)

 A unique 24-bit identifier that cannot be used to generate EUI-48 or EUI-64 values.
 Therefore, the CID is especially applicable in applications where unique MAC addresses are not required.

 Provides a context for interpretation of the data field of an Ethernet/IEEE 802.3 data frame (protocol identification).

 The manufacturer of a transducer is defined with a 14-bit code called the manufacturer ID.

 Contains addressing information that consists of the Destination Service Access Point (DSAP) and the Source Service Access Point (SSAP) address field.

 A 64-bit unique identifier contained in memory devices, or nodes, in which IEEE 1451.4 TEDS data is stored.

 IEEE template is a definition of the placement and significance of each piece of data stored within the TEDS memory.
 A TDL's purpose is to map bits.

 Used by IEEE 1609 standards to identify a particular application service provider that announces it is providing a service to potential users of an application or service.